skrey/yellow-extensions/source/blog/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

 `BlogLocation` = blog location, empty means current folder
-`BlogNewLocation` = location for new page in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit)
+`BlogNewLocation` = location for new pages in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit)
 `BlogPagesMax` = number of pages to show per shortcut
 `BlogPaginationLimit` = number of entries to show per page